 Lisa Reinsberg is the Executive Director of the International Justice Resource Center (IJRC), an organization she founded with the goal of making human rights protections more accessible and transparent for advocates and victims.
-She holds a B.A. from the University of California, San Diego and a J.D. from Georgetown University Law Center; and an LL.M. from the University of California, Berkeley School of Law.
+She holds a B.A. from the University of California, San Diego; a J.D. from Georgetown University Law Center; and an LL.M. from the University of California, Berkeley School of Law.
 She is admitted to the State Bar of California.

 Lisa has diverse experience in human rights advocacy, litigation, and research.
 Prior to founding IJRC, she was an attorney with Prisoners’ Legal Services of Massachusetts.
 Previously, Lisa was a Rómulo Gallegos legal fellow at the Inter-American Commission on Human Rights, where she worked on complaints alleging criminal due process violations, torture, and extrajudicial executions.
 Earlier, she represented adults and children seeking visas or asylum in the United States, at the Cabrini Center for Immigrant Legal Assistance of Catholic Charities of the Archdiocese of Galveston-Houston.

 As a Fulbright grantee (2008-2009), Lisa carried out a multi-country research project on Latin American non-governmental organizations’ use of international human rights litigation.
 Through this project, she studied the Inter-American human rights system and its jurisprudence; interviewed advocates and victims throughout the Americas; and worked directly with human rights legal organizations in Costa Rica, Guatemala and Venezuela in their litigation of cases before the Inter-American Commission and Court.